-[Infocus M430] Infocus Bingo 21 review
+[Infocus M430] Infocus Bingo 21 Review

-After the launch of M680 smartphone last December, InFocus is now back in the market with InFocus Bingo 21.
+After the launch of the M680 smartphone last December, InFocus is now back in the market with InFocus Bingo 21.
 The smartphone has been introduced in the super budget segment at around 5.5K INR pricing.
 Let’s have a sneak peek into what this budget smartphone has in store for us.

 Design and Display:

-Bingo 21 comes with a 4.5-inch display with a resolution of 854×480 pixels and a pixel density of 218 PPI.
-The display gives average viewing angles but we would have loved some crispiness there.
 Though the display provided is at par with other phones available in this segment.
-A blue light filter is also present under display settings so that user can adjust brightness and contrast options of the screen to suit the eyes.
-Though no gorilla glass protection has been given on Bingo 21, but we haven’t received any scratch on the device till now.
-Though you might end up removing fingerprints from the display after each use.
+A blue light filter is also present under display settings so that users can adjust the brightness and contrast options of the screen to suit the eyes.

 Software and Performance:

-Bingo 21 is powered by 1.5 GHz Quad Core processor (Shark L SC 9830) and has 2 GB of RAM.
+Bingo 21 is powered by a 1.5 GHz Quad Core processor (Shark L SC 9830) and has 2 GB of RAM.
 The device runs on a custom InLife UI on top of Android 5.1 lollipop but misses out on multi-use support.
-The interface has custom icons for pre-installed apps while the ones that are additionally installed have their own.
-The overall performance of the device is good keeping in mind the specs and price at which the device is available.
-The only issues that we faced were heating of the device while playing games and battery backup.

 Camera:

-Bingo 21 comes packed with 8 MP primary camera and a 5 MP front camera.
+Bingo 21 comes packed with an 8 MP primary camera and a 5 MP front camera.
 The overall performance of the cameras is average and especially poor indoors.
 It’s like when you are trying to click a picture indoors; the camera gets lost and is not able to decide what it is supposed to click.

 Battery: